Exams and Assessments

 The new regulations stipulate that the resit date can only be taken in the event of illness or failure to pass.
 Here too, registration is automatic and you don’t have to do anything else.

-If you withdraw from an examination after 30.09.2024 within the withdrawal period, you will not be able to take the resit date.
+If you withdraw from an examination after the summer semester within the withdrawal period, you will not have the opportunity to retake the examination.
 It is then only possible to take the exam again on the next regular examination date.

 Withdrawal from written academic work without supervision (term paper) and combined academic work